Tebaaa/news-agregator-api/README.md

 ### Wich patterns does Nest.JS use?
 - `Proxy` dessign pattern as `guards`.
 Guards add some process before passing to the controller's code, but without changing its funcionality.
 - `Decorator` dessign pattern as `decorators` in "everything".
+- `Strategy` in the way that controllers work.
+- `Template` in the architecture of nestJS
+-
 ### How to implement dependency injection in typescript:
 Dependency injection is when an object depends on another object's method/attribute/propierty.
 Said so, the easy example of this in typescript is a function object that depends on an object that has a specific method:
 ``` ts